Gohyaku Rakan

 Google Maps

 From Tono Station, it takes about 20–25 minutes by car or taxi to reach the entrance near the site.
-There is a small parking area nearby, followed by a short walk along a forest path to reach the stone carvings.
-There’s no public transport to the site, so a car or taxi is the best option.
+A small parking area is available nearby, followed by a short walk along a forest path to reach the stone carvings.
+There is no public transport to the site, so traveling by car or taxi is the most convenient option.

 Resources